Brisbane Test: India alive in the contest despite Gill's dismissal

 Although youngster Gill missed out on a match-winning century, his blazing knock set the tone of Indian innings.
 He didn't leave any opportunity to score runs, especially on the daunting bouncers.
 He fired a blistering 91 off 146 balls, a knock that was studded with 8 fours and 2 sixes.
 This was his second half-century of the series.

 Contrary to Gill's aggressive approach, Pujara exhibited his defiance.
 He firmly held one end even after Gill departed in the post-lunch session.
 Notably, Pujara suffered quite a few blows to his wrist and head while dealing with bouncers.
 He was also attended by India's physio on several occasions.
 Pujara ended up scoring 43* off 168 balls before tea.

 Gill and Pujara shared a 114-run knock for the second wicket as India struggled on 18/1 after Rohit departed.
 Pujara steadied the Indian innings, playing the rescuer, while Gill kept smashing the Australian bowlers for boundaries.
 The century-stand lifted India's hopes to win the Test.

+Off-spinner Nathan Lyon gave Australia the crucial breakthrough in the form of Gill (91).
+The experienced spinner has now dismissed six batsmen in the 90s (scores of 90 to 99) in Test cricket.
 Four of them are Indians, with three in the 4th innings - Vijay 99, 2014 (4th inns), Rahul 90, 2017, Pant 97, 2021 (4th inns), Gill 91, 2021 (4th inns).